Rajendra Prasad

 When India became a republic in 1950, Prasad was elected as its first president by the Constituent Assembly.
-As president, Prasad established a tradition for non - partisanship and independence for the office-bearer and retired from Congress party politics.
-Although a ceremonial head of state, Prasad encouraged the development of education in India and advised the Nehru government on several occasions.
+As president, Prasad established a tradition for non-partisanship and independence for the office-bearer and retired from Congress party politics.
+Although a ceremonial head of state, Prasad encouraged the development of education in India and advised government on several occasions.
 In 1957, Prasad was re-elected to the presidency, becoming the only president to serve two full terms.
 Prasad stayed in office for the longest term of around 12 years.
 Post the completion of his tenure, he quit the Congress and set up new guidelines for parliamentarians which are still followed.

 Early life

-Rajendra Prasad was born in a Kayastha family in Ziradei, in the Siwan district of Bihar during the British Raj.
-His father, Mahadev Sahai Srivastava, was a scholar of both Sanskrit and Persian languages.
-His mother, Kamleshwari Devi, was a devout woman who would tell stories from the Ramayana and Mahabharata to her son.
+Prasad was born on 3 December 1884 in a Kayastha family in Ziradei, Bengal Presidency, British India (now in Siwan district, Bihar, India).
+His father, Mahadev Sahai, was a scholar of both Sanskrit and Persian.
+His mother, Kamleshwari Devi, was a devout woman who would tell him stories from the Ramayana and Mahabharata.
 He was the youngest child and had one elder brother and three elder sisters.
 His mother died when he was a child, and his elder sister then took care of him.